DiegoZucca96/ing-sw-2018-Zucca-Salvini-Tonelli/README.md

 Each tool needs a particular input in order to be executed.
 So we are supported by a class called ObjectiveTool which is enriched by an other class PlayerToolParameter.
 Now, this is complicated but we will explain in the controller why all this has been done.

-So when a tool card is used by a user the objective tool will be fill in the gap every time the user will pressed a buttom or an image.
+So when a tool card is used by a user the objective tool will be fill in the gap every time the user will pressed a button or an image.
 By using this trick we ensure the parameter which is passed to the method ToolCard.doOP(parameter) is enough in order to execute the entire card.